DataDog/documentation/content/en/serverless/custom_metrics/_index.md

 ## Creating custom metrics from logs or traces

 With log-based metrics, you can record a count of logs that match a query or summarize a numeric value contained in a log, such as request duration.
 Log-based metrics are a cost-efficient way to summarize log data from the entire ingest stream.
-Learn more about creating log-based metrics [here][4].
+[Learn more about creating log-based metrics][4].

 You can also generate metrics from 100% of ingested spans, regardless of whether they are indexed by a retention filter.
 Learn more about creating span-based metrics [here][5].
 ## With the Datadog Lambda Extension